KarthikRangaraju/slack-webex-python-plugin/README.md

 uses "/webex join @someuser" slash command, http://company.webex.com/meet/someuser will be generated and returned to the user.

+`export SLACK_BOT_USER_NAME="YourCustomBotNameHere"`

+Based on the above configuration, the bot name will be used while sending messages on slack.

 # Running the server
 `python app.py`